Bob Ferguson (politician): Tenure

-Ferguson also worked to reform County government by connecting workers' wages to the economy, leading the Seattle Times to write, "This is brand new, necessary stuff in a county that can ill afford the existing approach.
+Ferguson also worked to reform county government by connecting workers' wages to the economy, leading the Seattle Times to write, "This is brand new, necessary stuff in a county that can ill afford the existing approach.
 These changes would not be possible without the hard work of Republican Kathy Lambert and Council Chairman Bob Ferguson…Ferguson is taking considerable heat from labor for sticking his neck out on policies that may be anathema to his constituents.
 Ferguson's work should inspire other Democrats on the council to join him in moving the county forward to the 21st century."

-He co-sponsored legislation promoting the use of small businesses in fulfilling county contracts.
+Ferguson co-sponsored legislation promoting the use of small businesses in fulfilling county contracts.
 (Ordinance 2007-0146).
-Ferguson co-sponsored legislation in 2011 creating a "Small Business Accelerator" program.
+In 2011, he co-sponsored legislation creating a "Small Business Accelerator" program.
 He declined to take a pay raise during tough economic times.
 Ferguson also helped lead the effort for an independent audit of the county's election office.

 In 2010, Ferguson sponsored a ballot measure that would increase the sales tax to provide additional revenues to King County.
 Proposition No. 1 Sales and Use Tax.
-The measure failed 54.9% to 45.1%.
+The measure failed, 54.9% to 45.1%.
 He wrote the law that reformed the county's public records process to ensure that citizens can easily obtain records and monitor their government.

-Ferguson was presented with the Landmark Deeds Award for Public Service by the Washington Trust for Historic Preservation.
+Ferguson received the Landmark Deeds Award for Public Service by the Washington Trust for Historic Preservation.

-The Center for Human Services selected Ferguson as the 2008 recipient of their annual Dorrit Pealy Award for Outstanding Community Service.
-Food Lifeline gave Ferguson a Special Appreciation Award at its annual Ending Hunger Awards luncheon.
+The Center for Human Services selected Ferguson as the 2008 recipient of its annual Dorrit Pealy Award for Outstanding Community Service.
+Food Lifeline gave him a Special Appreciation Award at its annual Ending Hunger Awards luncheon.
 In 2010, Ferguson was selected to join the Aspen Institute-Rodel Fellowship, a program that brings together the nation's most promising political leaders.

-Attorney General of Washington
+Attorney general of Washington (2013–2025)

 Elections

-In 2012, Bob Ferguson defeated fellow King County Councilmember Reagan Dunn to be elected as the 18th Attorney General of Washington State.
-Ferguson won by a margin of more than 200,000 votes, receiving 53.48% of the vote to Dunn's 46.52%.

-Ferguson won despite an unprecedented amount being spent by an out-of-state group in Washington state Attorney General's race.
-During the course of the campaign, Ferguson visited all 39 Washington state counties.
+In 2012, Ferguson was elected the 18th attorney general of Washington State, defeating fellow King County Council member Reagan Dunn with 53.5% of the vote to Dunn's 46.5%.
+He won even though an out-of-state group spent an unprecedented amount to support Dunn.
+During the campaign, Ferguson visited all 39 Washington state counties.

 In 2016, Ferguson faced only Joshua Trumbull, a Libertarian with no political experience.

-Ferguson spent little of the money he had raised for the campaign, and he was re-elected, 67% to 33%.
+Ferguson spent little of the money he had raised for the campaign and was reelected, 67% to 33%.
 He garnered the most votes of any state candidate and carried 37 of the state's 39 counties.

 In 2020, Ferguson faced Matt Larkin, a political newcomer and strong Trump supporter, who said that Ferguson was too soft on crime and criticized his legal challenges of the Trump administration.
-Ferguson handily won reelection, 56% to 43%.
+Ferguson was reelected, 56% to 43%.

 Tenure

-Ferguson sued the Trump administration 97 times, leading 36 of the cases, realizing victory 22 times, and losing once.
+During Donald Trump's first presidential term, the Office of the Attorney General sued the federal government 99 times, with Ferguson leading 36 of the cases, winning 47 times and losing twice.